xigadee/Microservice/Xigadee.Azure/_docs/Introduction.md

 # Xigadee.Azure library

-The Xigadee Azure library contains a set of components that help in integrating Azure's PAAS based services in to your Microservice application.
+The Xigadee Azure library contains a set of components that integrate Azure's PAAS based services in to your Microservice application.

 ## Communication

+Azure contains a number of communciation services.

 ### Azure Service Bus